biehlerj/biehlerj.xyz/README.md

 ## Roadmap

-There is still more work to be done in this repo before it replaces the current [biehlerj.xyz](https://biehlerj.xyz).
-Below is a non-exhaustive list of things that are planned which includes things that will be done after this code base takes over as [biehlerj.xyz](https://biehlerj.xyz):
+Below is a non-exhaustive list of things that are planned which includes things that will be added soon&trade;:

 - ~~Use Tailwind CSS to make the site look beautiful~~ Added in [v0.2.0](https://github.com/biehlerj/biehlerj.xyz/releases/tag/v0.2.0)
 - ~~Leverage [Catppuccin Tailwind CSS Plugin](https://github.com/catppuccin/tailwindcss) to toggle between light and dark mode.~~ Added in [v0.2.0](https://github.com/biehlerj/biehlerj.xyz/releases/tag/v0.2.0)